w3c/tr-design/p2020mockup/README.md

 Advise to be added:

 * For PRs:
   1. If it is the intention to incorporate new features in future updates of the Recommendation, please make sure to identify the document as intending to [allow new features](https://www.w3.org/2020/Process-20200915/#allow-new-features).
-Recommended text is "Future updates to this Recommendation may incorporate [new features](https://www.w3.org/2020/Process-20200915/#allow-new-features)."
+Recommended text is "Future updates to this specification may incorporate [new features](https://www.w3.org/2020/Process-20200915/#allow-new-features)."
 * For RECs:
   1. If your Recommendation is allowed to incorporate new features (signaling its intent in a Proposed Recommendation published in the past), please make sure to identify the document as intending to [allow new features](https://www.w3.org/2020/Process-20200915/#allow-new-features).
 Recommended text is "Future updates to this Recommendation may incorporate [new features](https://www.w3.org/2020/Process-20200915/#allow-new-features)."